KlickyMao/emqx-enterprise-docs-en/overview.rst

 EMQ X supports persistence MQTT messages to Redis , MySQL, PostgreSQL, MongoDB, Cassandra and other Database.
 It also supports bridging and forwarding messages to enterprise middleware like Kafka and RabbitMQ.

-EMQ X can be used as access platform for smart hardware, smart home, IoT, automotive networking applications that serve millions end device.
+EMQ X can be used as access platform for smart hardware, smart home, IoT, automotive networking applications that serve millions of device terminals.

 .. image:: _static/images/emqx_enterprise.png